-Fourteen years in the financial services industry working with global insurance and asset management firms such as Chubb Insurance and Fidelity Investments have confirmed the financial education gap to be even wider than his early experiences in college, particularly with millennials.
+Nearly twenty years in the financial services industry working with global insurance and asset management firms such as Chubb Insurance and Fidelity Investments have confirmed the financial education gap to be even wider than his early experiences in college, particularly with millennials.

 Wilson is a Chicago native currently living in the Washington, D.C. metro area with a Bachelor’s degree in Business Administration from Illinois Wesleyan University and a Masters of Business Administration degree from Duke University, Fuqua School of Business.
 He has volunteered with organizations such as Junior Achievement, Operation HOPE, Capital Good Fund, and the SIFMA Foundation to speak and teach financial literacy across the country.